 - Disposable lighters: These are the typical lighters that you might pick up at the gas station.
-As we are all well acquainted with, they have a limited lifespan and are meant to be used only once.
-These lighters are convenient and easy to find.
-They are sometimes collectively referred to as Bic lighters but there are several different brands.
+We are all well acquainted with them; they have a limited lifespan and are meant to be used only once.
+However, these lighters are convenient and easy to find.
+They are sometimes collectively referred to as BIC lighters, but there are several different brands.

-- Utility lighters: These are lighters that are meant to add safety and distance when lighting something that calls for these measures such as a grill or fireplace.
-The extra reach can be useful anytime you need it though and they usually use butane that can be refilled.
+- Utility lighters: These are lighters meant to add safety and distance when lighting something that calls for these measures, such as a grill or fireplace.
+The extra reach can be useful anytime you need it, though, and they usually use butane that you can refill.

 - Windproof lighters: The most famous example of this type of lighter, and perhaps the only example for some people, is the Zippo lighter.
 These lighters are refillable and can be used in any situation.

-- Electric arc lighters: Most lighters run on some sort of fuel that helps to create a spark and therefore a flame used to ignite whatever you are using the lighter on.
-In the case of electric arc lighters there is no fuel and spark system.
-These lighters work when an electrical arc is created between two ceramic electrodes causing an electrical arc that is actually a lot hotter than any of the flame lighters you’ve been using.
+- Electric arc lighters: Most lighters run on some fuel that helps to create a spark and, therefore, a flame is used to ignite whatever you are using the lighter on.
+In the case of electric arc lighters, there is no fuel and spark system.
+Instead, these lighters work when an electrical arc is created between two ceramic electrodes causing an electrical arc that is actually a lot hotter than any of the flame lighters you’ve been using.

-- Torch lighters: These lighters emit a high speed, high heat, jet flame that works well to evenly set fire to whatever you need to quickly set fire to.
-Although they may not be necessary for just any old bowl or joint they could be more effective for blunts and are definitely more effective for waxes and other concentrates.
+- Torch lighters: These lighters emit a high speed, high heat, jet flame that works well to evenly set fire to whatever you need to set fire to quickly.
+Although they may not be necessary for just any old bowl or joint, they could be more effective for blunts and are definitely more effective for waxes and other concentrates.

-- Survival lighters: The point to these lighters is that they are so much more than a lighter.
+- Survival lighters: The point of these lighters is that they are so much more than a lighter.
 They are like the Swiss Army knife of the lighter world.
-They might include a knife, a corkscrew or tiny scissors along with functioning as a windproof lighter.
-These could be really handy if smoking while camping or in any case that you don’t have scissors or a grinder nearby.
+They might include a knife, a corkscrew or tiny scissors, along with functioning as a windproof lighter.
+These could be really handy if smoking while camping or, in any case, that you don’t have scissors or a grinder nearby.

-- Hemp wicks: Okay, so first off admittedly you cannot use a hemp wick alone without another lighter to initially set it ablaze, however once you do initially set the hemp wick on fire you’ll have it burning for as long as needed.
-With a hemp wick you can smoke a bowl without also inhaling butane from having to keep flicking the lighter time after time.
+- Hemp wicks: Okay, so first off, admittedly, you cannot use a hemp wick alone without another lighter to initially set it ablaze.
+However, once you initially set the hemp wick on fire, you’ll have it burning for as long as needed.
+With a hemp wick, you can smoke a bowl without also inhaling butane from having to keep flicking the lighter time after time.
 Not to mention the fact that you’ll save on butane or whatever kind of fuel your lighter uses.
-With the aid of a hemp wick you’ll be able to really optimize the lifetime of one of those cheap disposable lighters as you’ll only need to flick it once to get the wick burning.
+With the aid of a hemp wick, you’ll be able to really optimize the lifetime of one of those cheap disposable lighters as you’ll only need to flick it once to get the wick burning.

-- Car cigarette lighter: Although this type of lighter is practical only in certain situations (like when you’re in the car) it is still a viable option when you’re in a pinch.
-If you’re lighting up on your lunch break or while taking a road trip and you find yourself in need and without any other type of lighter the car cigarette lighter can be a lifesaver.
+- Car cigarette lighter: Although this type of lighter is practical only in certain situations (like when you’re in the car), it is still a viable option when you’re in a pinch.
+If you’re lighting up on your lunch break or while taking a road trip and you find yourself in need without any other type of lighter, the car cigarette lighter can be a lifesaver.

-Bottom line there are a lot of types of lighters out there to choose from and even more variations within these types.
-Making the choice may seem overwhelming at first but narrowing your options down by thinking about the most important features for yourself can be helpful.
-A few features to think about before getting into my top 5 favorite lighters for weed are:
+The bottom line is that there are many types of lighters out there to choose from and even more variations within these types.
+Making a choice may seem overwhelming at first, but narrowing your options down by thinking about the most important features for yourself can be helpful.
+A few features to think about before getting into my top 5 favourite lighters for weed are:

-- Price: You’re always going to want to evaluate whether the price of a lighter is really worth it based on how useful it is going to be for you.
+- Price: You’re always going to want to evaluate whether the price of a lighter is really worth it based on how useful it will be for you.

 - Durability: Lighters that will break very easily are not going to be any good to anyone.
 What’s worse than needing a lighter and not having one?
 An even worse fate would be having a broken lighter in your hand mocking you only as a reminder that you still have to find another way to be able to spark up.